 Because its architecture was heavily influenced by the French.
 Its buildings include everything from traditional Romanian to those created in the French style.

 Imagine a melange of old buildings with an interesting and wonderful architecture with new and modern ones.
 Imagine strolling down the alleys of a park and then at night going crazy in clubs that play great music and create an atmosphere that makes you feel like you’re floating.

 Or you might be more of a studious type of person, in which case you are lucky.
 Why?
-Because Bucharest has so many Museums you can visit, where you can interrelate with Romanian culture, learn interesting things and also spend a great time.
+Because Bucharest has so many Museums you can visit, where you can interrelate with Romanian culture, learn interesting things.
 The Botanical Garden, The Opera and all the theatres are also objectives you cannot miss because of their cultural but also entertaining character.

 If you want to feel the breath of the past, go to the central part of Bucharest where the old Curtea Veche (the Old Court of the King) is located.
 Built in the 16th century, it is adorned with well-preserved frescos.
 George Enescu museum displays the musician’s manuscripts and personal belongings.
 There is also the Palace Athenee hotel located in Bucharest, where the characters of the Balkan Trilogy book by Olivia Manning meet.
 It took about 50 million dollars to restore this building and now it is one of the most prestigious and expensive city hotels.